Pankration: Modern pankration

 At the time of the revival of the Olympic Games (1896), despite the efforts of Pierre de Coubertin, pankration was not reinstated as an Olympic event.

 Neo-Pankration (modern pankration) was first introduced to the martial arts community by Greek-American combat athlete Jim Arvanitis in 1969 and later exposed worldwide in 1973 when he was featured on the cover of Black Belt magazine.
 Arvanitis continually refined his reconstruction with reference to original sources.
 His efforts are also considered pioneering in what became mixed martial arts (MMA).

-The International Olympic Committee (IOC) does not list pankration among Olympic sports, but the efforts of Savvidis E. A. Lazaros, founder of modern Pankration Athlima, the technical examination programma, the endyma, the shape of the Palaestra and the terminology of Pankration Athlima, in 2010 the sport was accepted by FILA, known today as United World Wrestling (UWW), which governs the Olympic wrestling codes, as an associated discipline and a "form of modern Mixed Martial Art".
-Pankration was first contested at the World Combat Games in 2010.
+The International Olympic Committee (IOC) does not recognize pankration as an Olympic sport.
+In 2010, FILA, now known as United World Wrestling (UWW), recognized Pankration Athlima as an associated discipline and described it as a "form of modern Mixed Martial Art".
+Savvidis E. A. Lazaros, who founded Pankration Athlima, contributed to its technical examination programme, uniform (endyma), palaestra design, and terminology.
+Pankration was first contested at the inaugural World Combat Games in 2010.

-Modern pankration has a ruleset resembling amateur MMA, divided into two rulesets:
+From 2010-2025, modern pankration had a ruleset resembling amateur MMA, divided into two rulesets: